Rethinking Distribution Shifts: Empirical Analysis and Modeling for Tabular Data: Details in

 \subsubsection{Further Details in Other Methods}

-\paragraph{Basic ERM methods.} For LR and SVM, we use the standard implementation in \texttt{scikit-learn}~\citep{sklearn} and train them on CPUs.
+\paragraph{Basic ERM methods.} For LR and SVM, we use the standard implementation in \texttt{scikit-learn}~\citep{pedregosa2011scikit} and train them on CPUs.
 For NN, we implement it via \texttt{PyTorch}~\citep{pytorch} and train it on GPUs.

 \paragraph{Tree-based ensemble methods.} As shown by Gardner~\textit{et al.}~\citep{gardner2022subgroup}, several tree-based methods achieve good performances on tabular datasets.
 And gradient-boosted trees (e.g., XGB, LGBM, GBM) are widely considered as the state-of-the-art methods on tabular data.
 Therefore, we compare XGB, LGBM, and GBM in this work.
 Also, we add RF to incorporate the performance of tree bagging methods.
-For RF and GBM, we use the standard implementations in \texttt{scikit-learn}~\citep{sklearn}.
+For RF and GBM, we use the standard implementations in \texttt{scikit-learn}~\citep{pedregosa2011scikit}.
 For XGB and LGBM, we use the standard implementations in the \texttt{xgboost} package\footnote{\url{https://pypi.org/project/xgboost/}} and the \texttt{lightgbm} package\footnote{\url{https://pypi.org/project/lightgbm/}}.
-All these methods are trained on CPUs.
+All these methods are trained on CPUs. \wty{For tree-based ensemble DRO methods, we directly apply the DRO-kind loss functions to XGBoost and LightGBM by changing the empirical losses implemented in \texttt{xgboost.train} and \texttt{lightgbm.train} to distributionally robust losses with CVaR and KL divergences respectively.}

 \paragraph{Imbalanced learning methods.} Recently, some simple data balancing methods~\citep{idrissi2022simple} have shown good worst-group performances under distribution shifts.
 In our benchmark, we implement 4 typical balancing methods, namely Sub-Sampling $Y$ (SUBY), Reweighting $Y$ (RWY), Sub-Sampling Group (SUBG), and Reweighting Group (RWG).
 For these imbalanced learning methods, we use XGB as the backbone model due to its superiority on tabular data and adjust sample weight or training procedure accordingly for each of the methods.